Terms & Conditions

 5.2 The Customer is responsible for ensuring that all Users are aware of the Customer’s obligations under this Agreement, and the Customer shall be responsible for all acts and omissions of Users during their usage of the Cloudfy Services, and any such act or omission that would breach the terms of this Agreement had the same been undertaken by the Customer, shall be deemed to be a breach by the Customer of the relevant provision(s) of this Agreement.

-5.3 The Customer shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Cloudfy Services that is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive; facilitates illegal activity; depicts sexually explicit images; promotes unlawful violence; is discriminatory based on race, gender, colour, religious belief, sexual orientation, disability; or in a manner that is otherwise illegal or causes damage or injury to any person or property.
+5.3 The Customer shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Cloudfy Services that is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive; facilitates illegal activity; depicts sexually explicit images; promotes unlawful violence; is discriminatory based on race, gender, color, religious belief, sexual orientation, disability; or in a manner that is otherwise illegal or causes damage or injury to any person or property.
 The Supplier reserves the right, without liability or prejudice to its other rights to the Customer, to disable the Customer’s access to any material that breaches the provisions of this clause.

 5.4 Without prejudice to the Supplier’s rights pursuant to clauses 15.2 and 15.4, the Supplier may (without any liability whatsoever) immediately suspend the Customer and its Users with any or all access to the Cloudfy Services if the Supplier, acting reasonably, determines: